ImStuBTW/its-sharkle/README.md

 If you go to the boat icon on your taskbar, you can quit the app, invert Shakle's colors, or make him face the other direction.

+## Where can I download it?

+Right here!
+The /dist folder has a zipped version of the [Mac executable](https://github.com/ImStuartJones/its-sharkle/blob/master/dist/its-sharkle.app.zip).
+Unzip it and drop it in your applications folder, and you should be good to go.
+Depending on your Mac's security settings, you may need to right click the app and select "Open" the first time you run it.

 ## Why is this app so large?

 I'm a web developer, not a desktop app developer.
 Shakle's written in a large framework called Electron, which needs to be included in your app distribution.